 If you know how to look, however, you can discover an entire new market of affordable real estate.
 That’s why I’ve assembled this guide on how to find foreclosure listings– so that your next home hunt can be a notified one.

 What Is a Foreclosure or Bank Owned Home?

-Formally, a foreclosure house is a residential or commercial property that has been repossessed by the bank.
-Typically, this occurs when the owner stops working to keep up on home loan payments for any number of reasons.
+Officially, a foreclosure home is a home that has been repossessed by the bank.
+Generally, this takes place when the owner fails to keep up on home loan payments for any number of reasons.

-The bank owns the home now, but they are down $150,000.
-Even if their asking cost is $200,000, you could still end up getting a house for two-thirds of its market worth.
+The bank owns the residential or commercial property now, but they are down $150,000.
+Even if their asking price is $200,000, you might still wind up getting a house for two-thirds of its market price.